symlex/input-validation/README.md

 Setup
 -----
-It is strongly recommendend to use a **dependency injection container** such as the one provided by Symfony Components:
+It is strongly recommended to use a **dependency injection container** such as the one provided by Symfony Components:

     services:
         message_selector: